chronosphereio/otel-workshop/README.md

 <a name="1.4-obtain-environment-variables"></a>
 #### 1.4.
 Obtain environment variables

 You will be provided the tenant org name and token.
-You will need to update your local copy of the [`./env`](env) file from this repo with the following values.
+You will need to set the following environment variables with the provided values.

 |Environment Variable|Description|
 |--------------------|------------|